Tori Roloff Sparks Rumors That She’s Pregnant With Second Baby, While Audrey Shares New Photo Of Baby Ember

 Okay so I'm pretty stoked about this… I live in the Pacific Northwest.
 If you know anything about the PNW it rains… a lot!
 I love it.
 This @getkarvd jacket is PERFECT for our fall weather!
 It lets me wear Baby J while also keeping him warm and dry!
 Check them out at www.getkarvd.com!
 Enter the code "TORI" to get a free gift with your purchase! ????????????????

 The recent Instagram Stories video ends in just seconds, but that was long enough for rumors to start swirling that Tori Roloff might be pregnant with a new baby brother or sister for big brother Jackson.
-Zach and Tori Roloff announced in November of 2016 that they were expecting baby number one together.
+Zach and Tori Roloff announced in November of 2016 that they were expecting their first baby together.
 Tori was over three months along in her pregnancy when the newlywed couple “shared their exciting baby news,” as noted by ET Online last year.
 If Tori is indeed expecting again, she is still in her first trimester.

 BabyCenter shares that expectant moms sometimes keep “pregnancy news under wraps” until after the end of the first trimester.
 At 12-weeks along in a pregnancy, the risk of miscarriage dramatically drops.
 Rumors first began to circulate that Zach and Tori Roloff might be expecting their second child together back in July when Tori shared an Instagram post as a second wedding “anniversary tribute” to Zach.
 In Touch Weekly reported on July 25 that Tori mentioned her “kids” with hubby Zach in the photo’s caption, and Little People, Big World fans thought she was hinting that they were expecting again.
 If so, Tori Roloff would now be nearing the end of her first trimester, and that would mean the birth of the third Roloff grandbaby.

 Sister-in-law Audrey Roloff recently gave birth to the second Roloff grandbaby on Sunday, September 10.
-Little People, Big World fans have been anxiously waiting to see more photos of baby Ember Jean Roloff, and Audrey appeased her social media followers yesterday with a new photo on both Instagram and Facebook.
+Little People, Big World fans have been anxiously awaiting more photos of baby Ember Jean Roloff, and Audrey appeased her social media followers yesterday with a new photo on both Instagram and Facebook.
 Audrey captioned the photo with “Our little Ember is two weeks old today!”
 Proud first-time dad Jeremy Roloff also took to his Facebook account over the weekend to thank Little People, Big World fans for “all the congratulations on welcoming Ember Jean into our family.”
 Both Jeremy and Audrey Roloff have confirmed that baby Ember is happy, healthy, and getting “cuter each day.”

 [Featured Image by Tori Roloff/Instagram]